ghraciella/mood_music_recommendation_system/README.md

 <br>

-We are media - streaming lovers and we recognized the the importance of music for mood management and how it is an essential form of expression.
-We also talked about how unsatisfied we are with the music recommendations we get from Spotify or other music streaming platforms.
+We are media - streaming lovers, we recognized the importance of music for mood management and how it is an essential form of expression.
+We talked about how unsatisfied we are with the music recommendations we get from Spotify or other music streaming platforms.

 <br>